Skip to main content

 Tempo matching, attentional dissociation, and the honest size of the music-as-ergogenic effect across endurance, intervals, and strength training.

-Peer-reviewed evidence on music and exercise: Terry 2020 systematic review of 139 studies, Karageorghis 2012, Bigliassi 2017 fMRI, Bood 2013 cadence e
+Evidence-based analysis of music and exercise: Terry 2020 systematic review of 139 studies, Karageorghis 2012, Bigliassi 2017 fMRI, Bood 2013 cadence e

 The 60-second version